tt1542/BASCOMP/README.md

 1. Write BASIC source as <name>.BAS.
 2. Run BASCOMP with <name> as the base name.
 3. BASCOMP generates <name>.ASM.
-4. Post-process the assembler output with ASMPACK, if desired.
+4. Post-process the assembler output with ASMPACK, creating an .AS2 file.
-5. Assemble the .ASM file with NASM.
+5. Assemble the .AS2 file with NASM or the supplied special assembler BASM, generating a COM file.
 6. Use the final DOS program.

 ## Notes and Limitations